 Homestead Hydro

-The 'Oh Crap, the Well is Off' Guide: My Honest Review of the Best Backup Water Systems for New Homesteaders
+The 'Oh Crap, the Well is Off' Guide: My Honest Review of the Best Backup Water Systems for New Homesteaders (2026 Update)

-The 'Oh Crap, the Well is Off' Guide: My Honest Review of the Best Backup Water Systems for New Homesteaders
+The 'Oh Crap, the Well is Off' Guide: My Honest Review of the Best Backup Water Systems for New Homesteaders (2026 Update)

-I learned quickly that having water and having safe water are two very different things on a homestead.
-Whether your well pump dies (like ours did that first summer—RIP to our bank account) or the grid goes down, you need a way to turn 'questionable roof water' into 'coffee water.'
-I’ve spent the last two years testing filters that claim to be 'homestead ready,' and let me tell you, some of them are clearly designed by people who have never stepped in Oregon mud.
+Whether your well pump dies (like ours did that first summer—RIP to our savings) or the grid goes down, you need a way to turn 'questionable roof water' into 'drinking water.'
+I’ve tested filters that claim to be 'homestead ready,' and let me tell you, some of them are clearly designed by people who have never stepped in real mud.
+I’ve even had to learn how I fixed low water pressure from my well during the heat of July, which was a whole other nightmare.

 1. The Hero Pick: SmartWaterBox